DMG614/takehome-assessment-Diogo/docs/data_acquisition.md

 5. **Directory Creation**: `data/raw/` is created if it doesn't exist

 ### No Manual Steps Required
-Once the API key is set up (one-time), the entire script runs without human intervention.
-This means it can be:
+Once the API key is set up (one-time), the entire script runs without any intervention.
-- Scheduled with cron (Linux/Mac) or Task Scheduler (Windows)
-- Integrated into CI/CD pipelines
-- Run on a server or cloud instance
-- Triggered by workflow automation tools

 This will be restudied in the future.

-### Why Full Automation Matters
-In a real data engineering context, pipelines need to refresh data on a schedule—daily, weekly, or when upstream sources update.
-Manual steps create bottlenecks, introduce errors, and don't scale.
-This script demonstrates that all three sources can be acquired programmatically, meeting the assessment's emphasis on repeatability and automation.

 ---